sourav15102/MyLearning/Cloud/AWS/Udemy/Intro.md

 - automate process of building, maintaining, validating AMI.
 - can be on schedule

-EC2 Instance Store: hardware NOT network
+EC2 Instance Store: hardware NOT network: block storage
 - high performance: I/O
 - ephemeral: loose if stopped